haroules/jenkins-docker-cloud-tls/README.md

 # Basic Requirements:
 - git ( not only needed to pull this project, but also to detect local changes during run)
 - Docker Compose V2
-- Docker Rootless configured and using TLS for API connections to the socket
+- Docker Rootless configured and using TLS for API connections
+  see: https://github.com/haroules/docker-rootless-api-tls for example on how to do this
+- Docker Rootless with process owned by user running this script
 - Ubuntu 24 (should work on other distros as well, albeit minor modifications may be required)
 - python 3 with pip (required by docker compose)
 - Java Open JDK installed (needed for keytool, and jenkins-cli).
 Other java installations likely ok.